jwcalder/MSTAR-Active-Learning/README.md

 # MSTAR-Active-Learning

 Python package for MSTAR data.
-To load the data in Python and display some images
+To load the data in Python and display some images, run the code below.

 ```
 import utils